 Part of the reason why relevance has endured as such a powerful concept over the past half decade or so lies in the seemingly apparent intuitiveness of the term.
 Nobody really has a hard time explaining it to anybody else in the world – search works when people can find what they had in mind.
 However, that intuitiveness is actually a simplistic misconception that some continue to hold onto even as the world changes – but we’ll get to that in a bit.

 Relevance has become and remains the underlying criterion for measuring the effectiveness of ecommerce search, influencing the metrics that are used.
 When a customer searches your website for products, the idea is that results shown to them should be as close to what they are looking for as possible.

-While measures like clicks and conversions can provide interesting proxies, relevance is typically measured using two primary metrics, precision and recall, which we can be seen as the systole and diastole of relevant search.
+While measures like clicks and conversions can provide interesting proxies, the way to really measure search relevance is by using two primary metrics, precision and recall, which we can be seen as the systole and diastole of relevant search.
 The maximization of one does come at the expense of the other, but given they’re both essential to determining functionality, a balance is usually found between the two.

 Recall refers to the ability of a search algorithm to properly classify and return all relevant products – nothing less.

 Take a search query for “black boots” as an example.
 If there are twenty products that would qualify as black boots, but the system only returns sixteen, then the recall is 16 out of 20 or 80%.
 There might be several problems behind a low rate of recall, but you should probably start by checking your stemming, handling of synonyms and typo correction.

 Precision on the other hand refers to the ability of a search algorithm to return only those products identified as relevant – nothing more.